Metro Railway, Kolkata

 Metro Railway, Kolkata, is the owner and operator of Kolkata Metro, the oldest metro system of India.
 On 29 December 2010, it became the 17th zone of the Indian Railways, operated by the Ministry of Railways.

 History

 In 1969, the Metropolitan Transport Project was formed under Indian Railways.
 In 1971, MTP proposed to build 5 rapid transit lines for Kolkata.
 With help of Soviet specialists (Lenmetroproekt) and East German engineers, prepared a master plan to provide metro lines for the city of Kolkata, totaling a route length of 97.5 km in 1971.

 Lines

-Currently it owns and operates Kolkata Metro Line 1 and operates 2.
-It will operate other lines (3, 4, 5, 6) after their completion.
-From July 2019, KMRC handed over the operations of Line 2 to Metro Railway, Kolkata.
+Currently it owns and operates Blue Line, Purple Line, Orange Line and operates Green Line.
+It will operate other lines (Yellow, Pink) after their completion.
+From July 2019, KMRC handed over the operations of Green Line to Metro Railway, Kolkata.

 Construction

 Under Metro Railway, Kolkata

-It is currently constructing the Kolkata Metro Line 4.
+It is currently constructing the Yellow Line.
 It is a 16.876 km long line from Noapara to Barasat.